tomjn/Frontenberg/README.md

 ## Can I Use This To Create Frontend Editors?

 That's not what this was intended for.
-A lot of people mispronounce this as fronten**d**berg, but the goal of this is to do the following:
+A lot of people mispronounce this as *"fronten**d**berg"*, but the goal of this is to do the following:

  - Load the WP Admin screen with the block editor, but on the frontend
  - Make it look like the needed REST API endpoints are working for logged out users